lukeskywalkin/github-issue-extender/README.md

     secrets:
       ai_api_key: ${{ secrets.AI_API_KEY }}  # Only needed if use_ai=true
 ```

+**Note on Permissions:** The reusable workflow automatically requests the necessary permissions:
+- `contents: write` - to commit the context file back to the repository
+- `issues: write` - to post comments on issues
+- `pull-requests: read` - to read pull request information

+No additional permission configuration is needed!
+The `GITHUB_TOKEN` will automatically have these permissions.

 2. **Add the AI API key secret** (if using AI mode):
    - Go to your repository → Settings → Secrets and variables → Actions